 When we are in the area we usually do some hiking at nearby Effigy Mounds National Park as its mature forest offers some great color and it also has some very good scenic overlooks of the river.
 But the park was closed due to the government financial and political wrangling.
 This winter we hope to return to do some snowshoeing at the park when it re-opens.

 McGregor Fall Color.
-Since we were last in McGregor a few more of their historic old buildings have gotten remodeled and some new enterprises now occupying them.
+Since we were last in McGregor-Marquette area in the fall a few more of McGregor’s historic old buildings have gotten remodeled and some new enterprises now occupying them.
 The town is full of antique shops, artisan studios, pubs, and gift shops . . . most of them stretched along the main street that runs from the river front up the hill to out of town.
 Originally settled in 1837 as a ferry boat landing to cross the river to Prairie Du Chien, the community grew fast and was incorporated as a town in 1847.
 It retains its original river town roots in its grain elevator and dock, which was active with the fall harvest the weekend we were there.
 But its restored downtown buildings and interesting shops make it a fun place to visit.

 Our favorite dining spot, the Beer & Bratz Garden, was closed for a few days due to a death in the family.
 We missed having a sandwich and Leinie’s on their deck that overlooks the river.
 As an alternative, we tried dinner at the Old Man River Brew Pub but we found it disappointing in many respects.
 So unfortunately no restaurant review here on that establishment. 🙂 The Cafe McGregor looks like a nice place; has an attractive outdoor patio.
 Have to try them next time we are in town.